fab514/beginner-javascript-1/exercises/20 - The DOM/DOM.md

 myDiv.appendChild(myParagraph);
 myDiv.appendChild(myImage);

 // puts the myDiv object on the DOM(can be seen on the page.)
-Putting the elements within myDiv will allow the apendChild to be run once. document.body.appendChild(myDiv);
+Putting the elements within myDiv will allow the apendChild to be run once.
+All child elements will also show. document.body.appendChild(myDiv);

 // This is a very long way to code a unordered list through js.